-BIKE IT OR HIKE IT-

-B. You may continue along the Harborwalk; Downtown/North End-Charlestown sections by heading left up to Sleeper St, then right across the Seaport Blvd Bridge into downtown Boston.
-See; Harborwalk; Downtown/North End-Charlestown below.
+B. You may continue along the Harborwalk; Downtown/North End-Charlestown sections by heading right across Fort Point Channel.
+See; Harborwalk; Downtown/North End-Charlestown Below.

 Harborwalk; Fort Point Channel:

 Note; If you’re riding bikes, you may wish to detour around the next two sections as there are stairs involved.
 Head left up Congress St, past the BOSTON FIRE MUSEUM, then right along A Street.
 Cross Summer St and take your 2nd right down Necco Street.
-This will bring you back to the channel and the corridor exit** at 0.6 miles.
+This will bring you back to the channel and the corridor exit after [0.4 miles]***

 Cross over Congress Street and head down a ramp following an open corridor alongside the channel.
 A set of stairs brings you up to Summer St. Cross the street where another set of stairs head down through a corridor of the old Boston Wharf Company building.
 You emerge out alongside the channel next to Necco Street after [0.1 miles]***.
 Continue along the channel and you'll go around the tiny Binford Park.
 Informational signage along the trail.
 Spot the buoy, which is part of the South Harbor Bay Trail.
 To your left is the Gillette headquarters.
 You come to the Dorchester Ave Bridge at 0.6 miles.
 Bear left to a cross-walk in front of the guard house (this is the entrance for the US Postal Service facility) and cross over Dorchester Ave.